FullStackAtBrownTeam/Workshops-React-Native/README.md

 # Hack@Home Workshop - React Native

 This is the repository for the [Hack@Home](http://hackathome.org/) React Native workshop, led by David Han and Ell Li.
-The video companion to this repository will be posted [here]()
+The video companion to this repository will be posted [here](https://www.youtube.com/watch?v=dD3eXBZt9TE&feature=youtu.be&ab_channel=FSAB).

 ## Dev Setup